This post may contain affiliate links. Please read our disclosure policy.

 - Be sure to use 100% pumpkin puree, not pumpkin pie filling.

 - Using a different size springform pan will alter the baking time.
-I used a 9 inch springform pan.
+I used a 9 inch cheesecake pan.

-- Allow the cheesecake to cool in the oven (with the door cracked) for 1 hour.
+- Allow the cheesecake to cool in the oven (with the door cracked) for at least 1 hour.

 How to Freeze Pumpkin Spice Cheesecake